Whistleblower Retaliation: Everything You Need to Know

 - If the employer outright announces to employees that whoever calls the government will be fired, then colleagues may be called in as witnesses to help prove the employee’s case.

 - The employee must provide a specific reason for the retaliation, and what actions on the part of the employee led to his or her being retaliated against.

 - The employee must show a causal link between the wrongdoing and the adverse action.

 - The adverse action must have happened within a certain time period after the whistleblowing occurred.

 - Reasonable inference can also be shown to prove that the employee was retaliated against.
 This can include the employer’s hostile attitude, the employer’s knowledge of the violation, previous expressions of satisfaction that the employee was doing a great job, prior performance reviews, similarly situated employees, the timing of discharge, and the termination procedure that took place.
 If the employee can prove that the employer was otherwise happy with his or her performance and work, then that is another sign that the sudden termination was due to retaliation.

-If you need help learning more about whistleblower retalation, you can post your legal need on UpCounsel’s marketplace.
+If you need help learning more about whistleblower retaliation, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.